SharpAdb/SharpAdb.github.io/device.md

 You can use several ways to install and uninstall applications

 #### Using PackageManager
-You can use `InstallPackageAsync` and `UninstallPackageAsync` methods from `PackageManager` to install and uninstall apps.
+You can use `InstallPackageAsync` and `UninstallPackageAsync` methods from `PackageManager` to install and uninstall apps:
 ```csharp
 ....
 PackageManager manager = new PackageManager(client, device);